lindseyjk16/OW2-Scoreboard/Help_en.md

 ## OBS Configuration

-Before using OwScoreBoard, it must be configured with your choice of OBS (Open Broadcasting Software).
+Before using OW2Scoreboard, it must be configured with your choice of OBS (Open Broadcasting Software).
 The following instructions are valid for OBS Studio, so your mileage may vary with another OBS.

 1. Create a new Browser source in OBS by clicking on the + button under the Sources box and then select **Browser**.